RockefellerArchiveCenter/DTeamDocs/values.md

 ##Don’t let the perfect defeat the good.##
 Strive for excellence, but don’t let the pursuit of perfection intimidate or immobilize your efforts.
 Focus on creating a workable solution that can be tested and improved.

-##Make and promote continuous and incremental change.##
-Making small, iterative changes allows us to test the outcomes of those changes, and then revise our approach accordingly.

 ##Focus on the user.##
 The Digital Team provides a service for many different constituencies, and you should always remember that you work for the good of others.
 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for both researchers and RAC staff.